-Women in the Mechanical Industry Conference Date TBD Austin, TX other women in a field ripe with opportunity.
+Women in the Mechanical Industry (WiMI) was created to elevate and enrich the careers of women employed by MCAA and MSCA member companies.
+The initiative aspires to create a community of industry leaders and professionals willing to mentor other women in a field ripe with opportunity.
 WiMI is dedicated to supporting and engaging in events, including an annual WiMI conference, that share and celebrate their common goal.
 This unique opportunity is open to all women employed by an MCAA member company, interns and students.
 The program features exceptional speakers and roundtables to encourage women to dream big and hone their skills to enable them to become better leaders and role models.
 Watch the 2019 highlight video here.